paolaalim/projetos_com_alura/Pong/README.txt

  As versões disponíveis são:

-Pong Multiplayer Local
+Pong Multiplayer (local)

-Navegue até a pasta pong_multiplayer_local.
-Execute o jogo para desfrutar de uma emocionante competição local com amigos na mesma máquina.
 Controles:
 Jogador 1: Utilize as teclas WASD.
 Jogador 2: Utilize as setas do teclado.

-Pong Solo vs Computador
+Pong Solo

-Navegue até a pasta pong_solo_vs_computer.
-Inicie o jogo para testar suas habilidades em um duelo contra o computador.
-Lógica do Jogo
+Jogador: Utilize as setas do teclado.
+Joga contra a máquina.